CMSgov/qpp-conversion-tool/DESIGN_PROCESS.md

     >
     > Given that there are a number of QRDA-III files in a given directory, the IT Analyst can convert them all to the QPP format using a single, simple command.

 4.  **The team brainstorms options for meeting the goal.** Options can be mutually exclusive, or independent features that contribute to the overall goal.
+If the goal is high-level, these options are expressed as finer-grained user stories.

 5.  **The team estimates the value-flow rate relative to other user stories.** Two components are inputs to value-flow rate: relative cost of delay (estimated by business) and relative duration (estimated by Scrum team).

+### 3. Plan the Sprint.

+The purpose of Sprint Planning is to pull enough work into the next upcoming sprint to keep the team allocated but as focused as possible in their current state.
+The team drafts a plan for how to organize the work in the sprint.
+The granularity of atomic user stories for the Product Owner will likely require that they span multiple sprints, especially when UX research, testing, and deployment are included.
+So sprint planning is also where atomic PO user stories might be decomposed into smaller demonstrable user stories that can be ingested into the sprint.

+1.  **The PO introduces upcoming stories in value-flow rate order.**

-    In the design exercise, the user stories were trimmed to five and ranked as follows:
+    For the design exercise, here are the stories we accepted into the sprint:

-    > As a Perfomance Improvement IT Analyst, in order to convert an ACI "proportion" measure, I want to fetch Aggregate Count value.
+    > As a Perfomance Improvement IT Analyst, in order to convert an ACI Numerator Denominator Type Measure, I want to fetch Aggregate Count value.
     >
-    > As a Perfomance Improvement IT Analyst, in order to convert an ACI "proportion" measure, I want to convert an ACI numerator measure.
+    > As a Perfomance Improvement IT Analyst, in order to convert an ACI Numerator Denominator Type Measure, I want to convert an ACI numerator measure.
     >
-    > As a Perfomance Improvement IT Analyst, in order to convert the ACI section, I want to convert an ACI proportion measure.
+    > As a Perfomance Improvement IT Analyst, in order to convert the ACI section, I want to convert an ACI Numerator Denominator Type Measure.
     >
     > As a large practice manager, in order to enter a lot of quality measures quickly, I want multiple people to enter data concurrently by allied measures.
     >
     > As a large practice manager, in order to enter a lot of quality measures quickly, I want to filter inapplicable measures.
     >
-    > As a large practice manager, in order to enter a lot of quality measures quickly, I want to filter inapplicable measures.
-    >
-    > As a large practice manager, in order to enter a lot of quality measures quickly, I want to filter inapplicable measures.
-        >
-    > As a large practice manager, in order to enter a lot of quality measures quickly, I want to filter inapplicable measures.
-        >
-    > As a large practice manager, in order to enter a lot of quality measures quickly, I want to filter inapplicable measures.

-### 3. Plan the Sprint.

-The purpose of Sprint Planning is to pull enough work into the next upcoming sprint to keep the team allocated but as focused as possible in their current state.
-The team drafts a plan for how to organize the work in the sprint.
-The granularity of atomic user stories for the Product Owner will likely require that they span multiple sprints, especially when UX research, testing, and deployment are included.
-So sprint planning is also where atomic PO user stories might be decomposed into smaller demonstrable user stories that can be ingested into the sprint.

-1. **The PO introduces upcoming stories in value-flow rate order.**

-1.  **The team reviews the story with the PO.** Acceptance criteria and story point estimates are adjusted as needed.
-(We used [GitHub projects as a proxy for a story card](<link to sorted GitHub projects) for the purposes of this design exercise.)

-1.  **The team accepts stories into the sprint**.
-This decision is based on measured velocity and estimated story points.
-If the next story is too large to fit into the sprint, the team divides the acceptance criteria into pieces and writes new stories based on those.
-This repeats until a story can be accepted.

-    In the design exercise, accepted the following two into the sprint:

     > As a Perfomance Improvement IT Analyst, in order to convert an ACI "proportion" measure, I want to fetch Aggregate Count value.
     >